jcraigk/blog/_posts/2025-04-06-finding-a-rails-job.md

 My job search began in mid January and concluded in early April after I accepted the first offer I received (because it was good, not because I was desperate, I swear).
 As you can see in the Sankey diagram above, I applied to a total of 21 organizations.
 Two of these reached out to me directly on LinkedIn based on my profile having the `#opentowork` tag enabled.
 The rest I applied to via job listings I saw on [RubyOnRemote](https://rubyonremote.com/) and [HackerNews](https://news.ycombinator.com/).

-What surprised me the most about finding a job in 2025 was how slow the process was.
-My previous experience had been spending no more than three weeks between the time I applied and the time I was given a pass or an offer.
+What surprised me the most about finding a job in 2025 was how slow the process can be.
+My previous experience had been spending no more than four weeks between the time I applied and the time I was given a pass or an offer.
 I also had gone through no more than four interviews per position.
 As it turns out, at least for the level of job I was seeking this time around, those numbers no longer held.
 To earn the offer I accepted, I faced nine one-on-one interviews over the course of ten weeks as well as seven phone conversations with a recruiter.
-This seemed like a lot to me.
+This seems like a lot to me.

 First, I'll cover the interviews that did not result in an offer.
 <br>